 During the tests, the boilers were operated as close as possible to maximum normal operating load conditions.
 40 CFR 63.10007(2) states the maximum normal operating load will be generally between 90 and 110 percent of design capacity but should be representative of site specific normal operations.
-The average steam flow during the test was 297.1 klbs/hr for Unit 1 and 295.5 klbs/hr for Unit 2 (93% load for Unit 1 and 92% load for Unit 2, with a full load rating of 320 klbs/hr for each unit).
-Recorded operating data, including fuel blend firing rate and composite fuel factor data, is included in Appendix D.
+The average steam flow during the test was 296.6 klbs/hr for Unit 1 and 297.5 klbs/hr for Unit 2 (93% load, with a full load rating of 320 klbs/hr for each unit).
+Recorded operating data, including fuel blend firing rate and composite fuel factor data, is included in Appendix D. Note that during Run 1 for Unit 1, and Runs 1 and 2 for Unit 2, invalid exhaust flow data also resulted in a loss of valid heat input data (calculated using CO_2 concentration and exhaust flow, pursuant to equation F-14 in 40 CFR Part 75, Appendix F).